Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

 Step 3.
 Using the "Sidebar" tab, you can configure the Finder window's left column to display specific folders and devices.

-The solution should solve the external hard drive not showing up Mac issue.
+The solution should solve the external hard drive not showing up on the Mac issue, and you can share this method on social media.
 If not, go with the next solution.

 Fix 3.
 Repair External Hard Drive with First Aid

 If your Mac is not identifying the external drive, there are possibilities of having errors in the disk.
-You can utilize the First Aid tool to check and fix any disk problem without losing the data.
+You can utilize the First Aid tool to check and perform disk repair on the Mac without losing the data.
 It is an inbuilt Mac tool that is designed to identify disk issues and attempt the necessary fixes.
 Check the following steps to fix it:

 Step 1.
-Go to the "Launchpad" in your dock.
-Type Disk Utility in the search bar.
+Type Disk Utility in the Spotlight search bar.

 Step 2.
 You can see the icon for the application shown in the image below.
 Click to launch it.